top of page

 When a patient fills out a paper form in your waiting room, several failure points open up at once.
 They might leave the insurance ID field blank.
 They might write a member number that's hard to read.
 They might skip the secondary insurance section entirely because it felt optional.
 Your front desk staff then transcribes that handwritten data into your EHR, and any error in that transcription travels forward into eligibility verification, authorization requests, and eventually claims submission.

-For a practice seeing 30 patients a day, staff spend roughly 3 to 5 minutes per patient on manual data entry.
-That's up to 2.5 hours of administrative work daily that could be eliminated entirely.
+For a practice seeing 30 patients a day, staff can spend several minutes per patient on manual data entry.
+That's a significant block of administrative work daily that could be eliminated entirely.
 More critically, every error introduced during that process becomes a potential denial downstream.

-For ABA therapy practices, where payer rules are specific, authorizations are session-linked, and a single wrong insurance ID can invalidate a prior authorization verification, the billing consequences of poor intake data are direct and expensive.
+For ABA therapy practices, where payer rules are specific, authorizations are session-linked, and a single wrong insurance ID can invalidate a prior authorization, the billing consequences of poor intake data are direct and expensive.

 Digital patient intake flips the process.
 Instead of collecting information in the waiting room, the software sends a secure link to the patient via text or email after scheduling.
 The patient completes their forms at home, on any device, before their appointment.